Somewhat Resilient

 Title Examiners, Abstractors, and Searchers are somewhat less resilient to AI impacts than most occupations, according to our analysis of 6 sources.

-Title Examiners, Abstractors, and Searchers land in the "Somewhat Resilient" category because AI is actively changing how this work gets done — but not eliminating the need for skilled humans.
-Tools like AI-powered document analysis are already cutting out repetitive tasks like sorting through paperwork and flagging inconsistencies, which means the routine, data-entry side of this job is shrinking.
+Title Examiners, Abstractors, and Searchers earn a "Somewhat Resilient" label because AI is already changing how the work gets done, even if it is not replacing the people doing it.
+Tools like AI document analyzers are cutting out repetitive tasks (such as sorting through paperwork and pulling out key details), which means the routine, lower-skill parts of this job will shrink over time.

 Read full analysis